nunerajender/character/doc/namespaces.md

 | login_background_image   | See main doc for details      |           |
 | no_auth_on_development   | See main doc for details      |           |

+### Templates

+Each namespace has each own templates.
+They must live under `character/#{name of your namespace}` folder.
+E.g. under `character/admin` & `character/producers` for configuration from "Configuration" section.